SafeExamBrowser/seb-server/docs/exam_import.rst

 This means, that the course data has to be modified on the LMS/Assessment Tool side as usual and the SEB Server always takes the actual data from the LMS/Assessment Tool for the course.
 This has the advantages of the principle of single responsibility and prevents synchronization issues.

-You will see the creation page of the new exam with additional information:
+You will see the creation page of the new exam with additional information from LMS/Assessment Tool:

 - **Name**: Is the name of the course, defines on the LMS/Assessment Tool
 - **LMS/Assessment Tool Setup**: Is the name of the LMS/Assessment Tool Setup on the SEB Server from which the course was imported